cardillan/mindcode/ROADMAP.markdown

   * Use mimex to obtain all metadata needed to recognize all valid properties.
 * Allow empty optional arguments in function calls.
 At this moment, optional arguments can only be omitted at the end of the argument list.
-* Out function parameters - new `out` keyword.
-  * Not passed by reference - Mindustry doesn't allow that.
-  * On function return, the output value will be copied to the variable passed in as the argument
-* Make both semicolon and an EOL an expression separator and require one after each expression; allow empty expressions --> hopefully make the syntax less ambiguous
-  * Might make `if` operator possible: `break if some_cond` is equivalent to `if some_cond break end`.
-It's just a less verbose way of doing it.
-* Only allow dashes in REF identifiers (the `@` Mindustry constants), then add support for ++ and -- operators
-* Program bodies will be a sequence of statements, not expressions.
-  * Do not treat any random word in the source code as an expression; generate syntax error on it!
-  * Might be quite hard to do in syntax (e.g. we want to be able to use standalone case or if expressions), perhaps the compiler might detect these instances.

-## New syntax

 * Block comments to allow commenting/uncommenting blocks of code when battling a syntax error (better syntax error reporting would be much more preferable, but quite hard to implement).
-* `yield` keyword
-  * Assigns values to list variables in list iteration loops; compile error if some of the expressions in the list isn't a variable
-  * Used in when branch of case expression to set resulting value of the branch and exit the case expression
-* `fallthrough` keyword in case expression: skips to the next `when` branch
-* `in` boolean operator:
-  * tests number is in range: `n in min .. max`
-  * tests value is in enumerated set: `type in (@sorter, @inverted-sorter)`
-* `out` keyword for declaring output parameters in user defined functions
-  * `def foo(x, out y) y = 2 * x; return 2 * y end`
+* Only allow dashes in REF identifiers (the `@` Mindustry constants), then add support for `++` and `--` operators
 * Ruby-like parallel assignments, e.g. `a, b, c = 1, 2, 3` or even `a, b = b, a`
 * Varargs inline functions (??)
   * Function needs to be explicitly declared inline
   * `inline def foo(a, b, c, x...) ... end`
-  * The vararg can be processed using list iteration loop, or maybe passed to another vararg
+  * The vararg can be processed using list iteration loop, or maybe passed to another vararg function:
-    function: `def foo(n...) for i in n print(i) end end`
+    `def foo(arg...) for a in arg print(a) end end`

-## Enums
+## New and extended keywords

+* `allocate`
+  * Allow specifying precise address for external variables
+    * `allocate $STATE in cell1[7]`
+    * The index must be a constant integer expression
+    * Must not overlap with heap.
+Can use a memory cell/bank different from heap.
+  * Support for external arrays:
+    * `allocate array $ARRAY in cell1[32 ...
+64]`
+    * Has the `$` prefix as an external variable (which it is), and to differentiate it from future in-memory arrays.
+    * Mindcode adds the offset whenever the array is accessed (less efficient code if the offset is not zero).
+    * No out-of-bounds checks.
+* `array`
+  * Used in `allocate array`
+  * Reserved for future use in declaring in-memory arrays
+* `declare`, `var`
+* `enum`
   * Possible syntax:
     * `enum name(id1, id2, id3)`
     * `enum name: id1, id2, id3 end`
   * Mindcode assigns values to the enums as it sees fit.
 There are no guarantees on the numbers whatsoever.
     They could be instruction addresses inside a case expression, for example, if there's just one case expression.
   * Mindcode provides functions to access enum properties (e.g. enum.name, enum.next, enum.previous).
-  * Implemented as library functions.
+    * Implemented as inline library functions.
 Using them might be costly.
   * Support for enums in list iteration Loops: `for i in enum_name`.
   * Enum will internally be a new type of LogicLiteral.
+* `fallthrough`
+  * Used in case expression to skip to the next `when` branch
+* `in`
+  * New use as a boolean operator:
+    * Tests number is in range: `n in min .. max`
+    * Tests value is in enumerated set: `type in (@sorter, @inverted-sorter)`
+* `noinline` - prevent function inlining
+* `out`
+  * Output function parameters
+    * Not passed by reference - Mindustry doesn't allow that.
+    * On function return, the output value will be copied to the variable passed in as the argument.
+* `yield`
+  * Assigns values to list variables in list iteration loops; compile error if some of the expressions in the list isn't a variable
+  * Used in when branch of case expression to set resulting value of the branch and exit the case expression

 ## #use compiler directive/statement